srobo/kitbook/docs/kit/logistics/README.md

 * To store the kit
 * To manage the transportation/shipping of the kit
-* To manage the organisation's third part post handling service
+* To manage the organisation's third party post handling service
 * To maintain a record of the location and state of all Student Robotics assets

 To fulfil these responsibilities the Kit Logistics Coordinator also does the following